 - Take the fourth plain plank and secure it in the same manner to complete the square.

-- Line the bottom of the raised garden bed with weed tarp and fill the bed with well-decomposed compost and manure.
+- Line the bottom of the raised garden bed with weed tarp and fill the bed with your garden soil.